amd/aocl-crypto/docs/compat/openssl/02-configuration.md

 activate = 1
 ```

+List of currently loaded OpenSSL provider can viewed using `openssl list -providers`.

 Above configuration will allow you to offload functionalities if supported by AOCL-Cryptography.
 OpenSSL will still dispatch to it's own implementation for ones we have not implemented yet.
 To find out where openssl looks for `openssl.cnf`, type the command ```openssl info -configdir```.